-Adjacent to the road, a watching brief was carried out on the foundations of two new houses (GUAD1276), Robinswood Lodge and Redwell House, which revealed only post-medieval land drains.
-An evaluation was also carried out (GUAD2217) on land to the south east of the site which revealed an undated ditch and pit, medieval and post-medieval ridge and furrow and a track.
+Adjacent to the road and the SUB41 site, a watching brief was carried out on the foundations of two new houses (GUAD1276), Robinswood Lodge and Redwell House, which revealed only post-medieval land drains.
+An evaluation was also carried out (GUAD2217) on land to the south of the SUB41 site which revealed an undated ditch and pit, medieval and post-medieval ridge and furrow and a track.